PerfectoZ/NotesAPI/Readme.md

 Unit tests were initially implemented using mock function calls.
 However, they became too lengthy, leading to a shift in focus towards authentication.

 ## Authentication
-Authentication is implemented using JWT (JSON Web Tokens).
-An attempt was made to use PASETO, but it encountered platform issues.
+Authentication is implemented using PASETO (A much better alternative to JWT), One of it's requirements libsodium does not run properly on mac so deployed it on Docker Container

 ## Docker
 The application successfully runs on Docker using an Ubuntu image.
-For the paseto part I ran it successfully on a linux image

 ## Architecture
 The project adheres to the standard MVC (Model-View-Controller) architecture, ensuring clean and tidy code organization.